ah-aliakbarpour/translator/README.md

-# Translate and export results in Excel file (Google Translate Scraper)
+# Translate and export results in Excel file